LKessell/vue-palettes/README.md

 ![Vite](https://img.shields.io/badge/vite-%23646CFF.svg?style=for-the-badge&logo=vite&logoColor=white)
 ![Vercel](https://img.shields.io/badge/vercel-%23000000.svg?style=for-the-badge&logo=vercel&logoColor=white)

 I created this project to explore the [Vue.js](https://vuejs.org/) framework and [TypeScript](https://www.typescriptlang.org/).
 Users can create a palette of five colors using various generation modes, as well as lock in colors that they like between generations.
-Palettes can also be saved or deleted as desired.
+Palettes can also be saved for later viewing, or deleted if desired.

 ## Project Setup